Published 23/02/2024 | Edited: Finley Vile 14/02/2025

 If your car has been stationary for a while – and especially if you haven’t followed any of the above guidance – there are things you’ll need to check before you start the engine and head out on the road.

 First, check your MOT status.
-Brand-new cars don’t require an MOT until 3 years after the date of its registration, so if you’ve had your lease car for longer than that, you’ll need to make sure it’s got a valid MOT certificate before you drive anywhere.
+Brand-new cars don’t require an MOT until 3 years after the date of its registration, so you’ll need to make sure it’s got a valid MOT certificate before you drive anywhere.